awsdocs/amazon-ecs-developer-guide/doc_source/ecs_run_task-v2.md

 1. For **Application type**, choose **Task**\.

-1. For **Task definition**, choose the task definition family and revision to use\.
+1. For **Task definition**, choose the task definition family and revision\.
 **Important**
-The console validates the selection to ensure that the selected task definition family and revision is compatible with the defined compute configuration\.
+The console validates the selection to ensure that the selected task definition family and revision are compatible with the defined compute configuration\.

 1. For **Desired tasks**, enter the number of tasks to launch\.